Simple Algorithms for Stochastic Score Classification with Small Approximation Ratios: Constant-Factor Approximations for SSC

 where the second step follows from Inequality~\eqref{eq:phase1-aux}.
 The lemma now follows by combining Inequalities~\eqref{eq:phase1-opt} and~\eqref{eq:phase1-alg} together with the fact that $\ALG_h$ does not conduct tests in steps $\hat{\tau}_1+1$ to $\tau_1$. \end{proof}

 The next lemma is concerned with phase $2$.
 To be able to use it both for the analysis of \TwRR and that of \TwoRR, we prove a slightly more general statement, for a generic round-robin algorithm where $k\geq 0$, $\ALG_1,\dots,\ALG_k$ are arbitrary algorithms, and $\alpha_1,\dots,\alpha_k>0$ are arbitrary weights.
 We need definitions analogous to those of $s$, $\tau_1$, and $\tau_2$: Setting again $i=f(x)$, we let $\tau_1'$ be the first step after which $\GenRR$ has found at least $t_i$ successes or at least $n+1-t_{i+1}$ failures.
-Phase $1$ (of the execution of \GenRR) lasts from step $1$ until including step $\tau_1'$, and phase $2$ from step $\tau_1'+1$ until including step $\tau_2'$, the first step after which the value of $f$ is determined.
+Phase $1$ (of the execution of \GenRR) lasts from step $1$ up to and including step $\tau_1'$, and phase $2$ from step $\tau_1'+1$ up to and including step $\tau_2'$, the first step after which the value of $f$ is determined.
 Finally, $s'$ is a random variable whose value is ``fail'' if the score lies in the leftmost interval of $I^\GenRR_{\tau_1'}$ and ``succ'' otherwise.

-Informally, the lemma statement has the following form.
-Conditioned on $f(x)=i$ and on $I^\GenRR_{\tau_1'}$ being any relevant sub-instance $I'$ of $I$, and up to the scaling by $\ALPHSz,\ALPHSo,\alpha_1,\dots,\alpha_k$, the expected cost caused by $\ALG_h$ for $h\in\CB{\Fail, \Succ, 1,\dots,k}$ going beyond the cost of $\ALG_{s'}$ in phase $1$ is upper-bounded by the expected cost of the optimal strategy.
+Consider $h\in\CB{\Fail, \Succ, 1,\dots,k}$ and denote the event that $\ALG_h$ actually performs a test in phase 2 by $\PhaseTwoActive{h}'$ (and the corresponding event for \TwRR, and \TwoRR later, by $\PhaseTwoActive{h}$).
+To complete the full analysis, we do not require an additional statement about $\ALG_h$ in phase 2 if $E_h$ does not occur.
+Therefore, the next lemma only refers to the part of the distribution corresponding to $E_h$.
+Informally, the statement is the following.
+Additionally conditioned on $f(x)=i$ and on $I^\GenRR_{\tau_1'}$ being any relevant sub-instance $I'$ of $I$, and up to the scaling by $\ALPHSz,\ALPHSo,\alpha_1,\dots,\alpha_k$, the expected cost caused by $\ALG_h$ going beyond the cost of $\ALG_{s'}$ in phase $1$ is upper-bounded by the expected cost of the optimal strategy.
 The proof idea is to first relate the cost of $\OPT$ to that of $\ALG_{s'}$, and then to use a similar argument as in the second part of the proof of Lemma~\ref{lemm:RR:Phase1}.
-This idea, however, only works if $\ALG_h$ actually performs a test in phase 2.
-We denote this event by $\PhaseTwoActive{h}'$ (and the corresponding event for \TwRR by $\PhaseTwoActive{h}$).
-If $\PhaseTwoActive{h}'$ does not occur, we can fortunately simply use the phase 1 bound in the proof of the theorem.

 \begin{lemma} Consider any instance $I'$, any $i\in\{1,\dots,B-1\}$, and any $h \in \CB{\Fail, \Succ, 1,\dots,k}$ such that $I^\GenRR_{\tau_1'}=I'\wedge f(x)=i\wedge\PhaseTwoActive{h}'$ with nonzero probability.
 Then we have